DataFire/Integrations/integrations/generated/trashnothing/README.md

   * firstname `string`: The first name of the user.
   * lastname `string`: The last name of the user.
   * public_name `integer`: Whether or not the users' first and last name will be visible to other users.
 Set to 1 to enable and 0 to disable.
-  * digest_enabled `integer`: Whether or not the user will receive digest emails summarizing the new posts.
-Set to 1 to enable and 0 to disable.
-  * digest_frequency `string`: The frequency of digest emails sent to this user.
-One of: daily, 12_hours, 8_hours, 6_hours, 4_hours, 2_hours, hourly <br /><br /> NOTE: A weekly option with the value 'weekly' will probably be added in the future so clients should recognize weekly as a valid value that can be displayed and set if it is ever returned.
+  * digest `string`: The frequency of digest emails sent to this user.
+One of: weekly, twice_weekly, daily, 12_hours, 8_hours, 6_hours, 4_hours, 2_hours, hourly <br /><br /> To disable digests, set this to an empty string.
+  * digest_photos `integer`: Whether or not to include photos in the digest emails.
+Set to 1 to enable photos and 0 to disable photos.
   * post_reminders `integer`: Whether or not the user will receive post reminder emails (to remind them to update or repost their posts).
 Set to 1 to enable and 0 to disable.
   * password `string`: A new password for the users' account.
 When setting a new password, the old_password parameter must be passed and set to the users' current password. <br /><br /> NOTE: The password and old_password properties can NOT be used when the user property has_password is false.
 Instead, use the password reset endpoint to have a new password emailed to the user.
   * old_password `string`: The users current password.
 This is required when the user is changing their password.
   * profile_image_source `string`: The source of the users' profile image.
 The values this can be set to change dynamically based on the users' account.
 To get the values that can be used, use the source properties returned by the profile images endpoint.
-  * last_listings_view `string`: The date and time when the user last viewed the newest posts on the All Posts page.
+  * last_listings_view `string`: The UTC date and time when the user last viewed the newest posts on the All Posts page.
-  * filter_group_posts_by_location `integer`: Whether or not group posts should be filtered by their location to only include posts defined by the users' location field.
-Set to 1 to enable and 0 to disable.
   * public_post_sources `string`: A comma separated list of the sources to show public posts from.
 Currently only 'trashnothing' is supported.
+  * show_all_group_posts `integer`: Set to 1 to show all group posts on the main posts page and in the digest emails.
+Set to 0 to only show group posts in the area defined by the users' location.
+Can only be set to 0 if the users' location is already set.
+  * special_notices `integer`: Whether or not the user wants to receive special notice emails from the groups they are a member of.
+Special notices are admin posts that the group moderators choose to send out by email.
+Set to 1 to enable and 0 to disable.

 #### Output
 * output [CurrentUser](#currentuser)